Midway

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Admiral Nimitz makes the critical decision to commit all available carriers to ambush the Japanese fleet at Midway based on the decoded intelligence.
 This irreversible choice launches the American forces into battle, gambling everything on the code-breakers' analysis., moving from reaction to action.

 At 67 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat June 4, 1942: The Japanese launch their massive air strike on Midway Island while American torpedo squadrons attack the Japanese carriers.
+Of particular interest, this crucial beat June 4, 1942: The Japanese launch their massive air strike on Midway Island while American torpedo squadrons attack the Japanese carriers.
 The initial American attacks are devastated with nearly complete losses—Torpedo Squadron 8 is wiped out.
 This false defeat raises stakes enormously., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 107 minutes initiates the final act resolution at 81% of the runtime.
 Admiral Nimitz receives confirmation that all four Japanese carriers have been destroyed, fundamentally shifting the Pacific balance of power.
 The Americans realize they've achieved a decisive strategic victory despite heavy losses.
 The synthesis of intelligence, courage, and sacrifice has succeeded., demonstrating the transformation achieved throughout the journey.